typedb/typedb-docs/08-examples/03-phone-calls-migration-nodejs.md

 Next, we went on to set up the migration mechanism, one that was independent of the data format.

 Then, we went ahead and wrote a template function for each concept.
-A template’s sole purpose was to construct a Graql insert query for each data item.
+A template’s sole purpose was to construct a TypeQL insert query for each data item.

 After that, we learned how files with different data formats can be parsed into Javascript objects.

 Lastly, we ran `npm run migrate.js` which fired the `buildPhoneCallGraph` function with the given `inputs`.
-This loaded the data into our Grakn knowledge graph.
+This loaded the data into our TypeDB knowledge graph.

 ## Next